Estimation of a Two-component Mixture Model with Applications to Multiple Testing: Real data analysis

 Genetic expression levels for $n= 6033$ genes were obtained for $m = 102$ men, $m_1 = 50$ normal control subjects and $m_2 = 52$ prostate cancer patients.
 Without going into the biology involved, the principal goal of the study was to discover a small number of ``interesting'' genes, that is, genes whose expression levels differ between the cancer and control patients.
 Such genes, once identified, might be further investigated for a causal link to prostate cancer development.
 The prostate data is a 6033 $\times$ 102 matrix $\mathbb{X}$ having entries $x_{ij}=\mbox{expression level for gene } i \mbox{ on patient }j$, $i=1,2,\ldots,n$, and $j=1,2, \ldots,m,$ with $j=1,2,\ldots,50$, for the normal controls, and $j=51,52,\ldots,102$, for the cancer patients.
 Let $\bar{x}_i(1)$ and $\bar{x}_i(2)$ be the averages of $x_{ij}$ for the normal controls and for the cancer patients, respectively, for gene $i$.
 The two-sample $t$-statistic for testing significance of gene $i$ is $t_i=\{\bar{x}_i(1)-\bar{x}_i(2)\}/s_i,$ where $s_i $ is an estimate of the standard error of $\bar{x}_i(1)-\bar{x}_i(2)$, i.e., $s_i^2 = (1/50 + 1/52) [\sum_{j=1}^{50} \{x_{ij}-\bar{x}_i(1)\}^2 + \sum_{j=51}^{102} \{x_{ij}-\bar{x}_i(2)\}^2 ]/100.$

 We work with the $p$-values obtained from the 6033 two-sided $t$-tests instead of the ``$t$-values" as then the distribution under the alternative will have a non-increasing density which we can estimate using the method developed in Section~\ref{sec:EstConcaveFs}.
 Note that in our analysis we ignore the dependence of the $p$-values, which is only a moderately risky assumption for the prostate data; see Chapters 2 and 8 of \cite{EfronLargeScaleInf10} for further analysis and justification.
-Fig.~\ref{fig:Prostateplot} and Fig.~\ref{fig:Prostatedens_dist} show the plots of various quantities of interest, found using the methodology developed in Section~\ref{sec:EstConcaveFs} and Section~\ref{sec:MultTest}, for the prostate data example.
+Fig.~\ref{fig:Prostatedens_dist} show the plots of various quantities of interest, found using the methodology developed in Section~\ref{sec:EstConcaveFs} and Section~\ref{sec:MultTest}, for the prostate data example.
 The 95\% lower confidence bound $\hat{\alpha}_L$ for this data is found to be $0.05$.
 In Table~\ref{tab:realdata}, we display estimates of $\alpha_0$ based on the methods considered in this paper for the prostate data and the Carina data (described below).
-Observe that for the prostate data set $\hat{\alpha}_0^{GW}$, $\hat{\alpha}_0^{MR}$, $\hat{\alpha}_0^{CJ},$ and $\hat{\alpha}_0^E$ underestimate $\alpha_0$, while $\hat{\alpha}_0^S$ seems to overestimate $\alpha_0.$